genedelisa/m3ufrob/README.md

 ## Summary

-This is a Swift command line app.
+This is a Swift command line app to manipulate m3u playlists

 [Project Documentation][github-pages]